OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ## Contributing

-Special thanks to contributors Aditya Challapally, Michael Chow, Jong Hoon Moon, Belinda Parker and Nidhi Shandilya who helped create and launch this app template.
+Special thanks to contributors Aditya Challapally, Michael Chow, Flow-Joe, Belinda Parker and Nidhi Shandilya who helped create and launch this app template.
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.